Last updated on November 18, 2025

 Primordial Mist | Illustration by Titus Lunter

-I’m not sure we really manifested any dreams today unless you dream about hidden information and 2/2 colorless creatures.
-Hopefully, you can settle on just manifesting creatures instead.
+Iโm not sure we really manifested any dreams today unless you dream about hidden information and 2/2 colorless creatures.

-I personally love manifest, and I’m always intrigued by new designs that incorporate the mechanic outside of its base set.
-I appreciate that it’s a morph variant that feels distinct from and cohesive with morph.
+I personally love manifest, and Iโm always intrigued by designs that incorporate the mechanic outside of its base set.
+I appreciate that itโs a morph variant that feels distinct from and cohesive with morph.
 Unlike megamorph.
-I also enjoy the way manifest feels like a token generation effect but leads to fun in-game moments where you actually spike a good creature worth turning faceup and surprise the whole table.
+Manifest dread is unsettling, but I see what the designers want there, and can't deny that graveyard play is fun.
+I also enjoy the way manifest feels like a token generation effect but leads to fun in-game moments where you actually spike a good creature then turn it face up and surprise the whole table.

 Have you had success with manifest, or do you just find the mechanic fun in general?
 Do you have any manifest horror stories you want to share?
 Let me know in the comments below or over in the Draftsim Discord.